jyoti246/S3DNN/README.md

 Run the colabs in order
 ## Part1:
-This notebook dmeonstrates the CNN forward passes implemented over Alexnet.
+This notebook demonstrates the CNN forward passes implemented over Alexnet.

 ## Part2:
-This notebook dmeonstrates baseline scheduling policy using CUDA streams to concurrently schedule multiple DNN forward pass pipelines.
+This notebook demonstrates baseline scheduling policy using CUDA streams to concurrently schedule multiple DNN forward pass pipelines.

 ## Part3:
-This notebook dmeonstrates  scheduling policy mentioned in Al
+This notebook demonstrates  scheduling policy mentioned in Al